 At La Peer Health Systems, our general and colorectal surgeons perform cholecystectomies.
 Our surgeons are highly experienced and received training at some of the country’s finest medical programs.
-If you are in need of gallbladder removal surgery, then contact us at 855.360.9119 to schedule a consultation.
+Our surgeons go above and beyond the call of duty to help patients address gallstones and other gallbladder issues.

 Gallstones are collections of material deposits that form in the gallbladder.
-They are most likely composed of cholesterol, but bilirubin and other small materials might also develop as stones.
+They are composed of cholesterol, bilirubin or other materials.

 Acute gallstones are treated through the removal of the gallbladder.
 It is recommended you have a cholecystectomy if gallstones form in either the gallbladder (cholelithiasis) or the bile duct (choledocholithiasis).
 Doctors will also recommend gallbladder removal if inflammation occurs to the gallbladder (cholecystitis) or the pancreas (pancreatitis).